AdaCore/gnatstudio/docs/users_guide/environment.rst

-  The name of this package containing the main program is :file:`b~xxx.ads/adb` where xxx is the name of the Ada main unit given in the `gnatbind` command and you can edit and debug this file in the normal manner.
-You'll see a series of calls to the elaboration routines of the packages and you can debug these in the usual manner, just as if you were debugging code in your application.
+  The name of this package containing the main program is :file:`b~xxx.ads/adb` where xxx is the name of the Ada main unit given in the `gnatbind` command.
+Edit and debug this file in the normal manner.
+You'll see a series of calls to the elaboration routines of the packages and debug these in the usual manner, just as if you were debugging code in your application.

 *How can I debug the Ada run-time library ?*